Ankylosing spondylitis causes chronic pain in the joints, usually starting in the back and buttocks.

 If there is a history of AS in a person’s family, they are more likely to have it, although this is not always true.

 The doctor will still need to carry out thorough exams before making a diagnosis.

 Is there unexplained pain that appears gradually?

-AS often appears before the age of 45 years.
-Unexplained pain and stiffness is less common in younger people.
+AS often appears before the age of

 A doctor may consider AS if a young person has pain, especially back pain and pain in the buttocks that have no known cause.